jdoerfert/llvm-project/llvm/docs/CodeReview.rst

 significant patches to be reviewed before being committed.
 Smaller patches (or patches where the developer owns the component) that meet likely-community-consensus requirements (as apply to all patch approvals) can be committed prior to an explicit review.
-In situations where there is any uncertainty, a patch should be reviewed prior to being committed.
+If there is likely to be uncertainty, you should default to getting a patch reviewed prior to commit, particularly if someone has asked for extra review of a specific area.

 Please note that the developer responsible for a patch is also responsible for making all necessary review-related changes, including